Indigenous languages * Indigenous tribes * What's new on our site today!

 Fact sheet on the Machineri language.

-Demographic information on Machinere from the Ethnologue of Languages.
+Demographic information on the Machinere language.

-˜Machinere Culture and History Links
+Machinere Culture and History Links

 The Manchineri of Brazil: